SatSim/zedboard-system/README.txt

 9. Press enter, then "Save setup as dfl", then "Exit from Minicom".
 10. Flip the switch to turn on the board (it's by the power cable).
 11. Type "sudo minicom" to connect to the board as it boots.
+12. If you did it fast enough, press any key to prevent it from booting.
+    If you're too late, restart the board and press any key to stop boot.
+13. At the "uboot-zynq" command line, type "set bootargs 'ip=192.168.33.2::255.255.255.0::eth0=off earlyprintk' " and hit enter.
+    This prevents it from trying to connect to the Internet (for several minutes) during boot.
+14. Type "saveenv" and hit enter.
+15. Now type "run sdboot" and hit enter.
-12. When the board finishes booting, the username and password are both "root".
+16. When the board finishes booting, the username and password are both "root".
-13. Mount the SD card: "mount /dev/mmcblk0p1 /mnt"
+17. Mount the SD card: "mount /dev/mmcblk0p1 /mnt"
-14. Copy the CFS files: "cp -r /mnt/exe/ /opt"
+18. Copy the CFS files: "cp -r /mnt/exe/ /opt"
-15. cd /opt/exe
+19. cd /opt/exe
-16. ./core-linux.bin
+20. ./core-linux.bin

-If that was painful, don't worry, you can skip steps 3-9 from now on.
+If that was painful, don't worry, you can skip steps 3-15 from now on.

 These are instructions for re-creating the files on this card from scratch.
 A few of the instructions were done from memory, so contact me (Bryan Anderson)